Jarrell tornado: Meteorological synopsis

+A surface weather analysis of Texas at 2:00 p.m.
+CDT on May 27 showing the cold front (solid line with pennants), dry line (dashed line with semicircles), gravity wave (solid line), and low-pressure area (L symbol).
+The alignment of these features produced the local environmental conditions enabling the tornado outbreak.

 On the morning of May 27, 1997, an upper-level low-pressure area located over portions of South Dakota and Nebraska had moved northward which caused a weak, mid-level flow across Texas.
 While this occurred, a cold front extended southwest of a surface-based low-pressure area from Fayetteville, Arkansas to the Dallas–Fort Worth metroplex (DFW) to the Permian Basin, which also included two decaying outflow boundaries northeast of the DFW metroplex.
 A gravity wave was also noted from the cold front near Waco, Texas and southward, which would promote initiation of supercells, including the one which produced the Jarrell tornado.
 The latter two factors were caused by an overnight mesoscale convective system which had dissipated before the mesoscale setup of the Jarrell tornado.

 An upper-air balloon sounding was conducted by the National Weather Service in Fort Worth while the cold front passed directly over the DFW metroplex, which showed favorable mid-level lapse rates, a dewpoint temperature of 73 F on the surface, and some wind shear, though not towards the surface, which suggested non-tornadic supercell activity.
 However, a sounding launched from Calvert, Texas a few hours later revealed surface-based CAPE values above 6500 J/kg, up from 3000 J/kg shown by the sounding previously launched over the DFW metroplex.
 This, along with extremely high CAPE values shown near the surface from a sounding over Waco at 12:00 CDT (17:00 UTC), likely caused vorticity near and along the cold front and the production of the Jarrell tornado.